"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 He handed her the album.
 "If you need anything, if you want to talk, call.
 Any time."

 "No," she said, "I won't.
 I'm part of the problem.
 I haven't been committed enough.
 Don't look so shocked.
 Owen saw it all along, it's why he's always been jealous of you.
-I love you, Wyatt.
-After all the years, I still love you.
-Something I can't control draws me to you.
+After all this time, something still draws me to you.
 It's simple, it's true, I can't deny it.
 Just saying your name makes my heart beat faster.
 All the years of not knowing where you were, or if you'd found someone else, I couldn't forget you, I prayed that you were happy and healthy.
 But I made my choice and I have to live with it.
 I have to make my marriage work.
-I love him, too, and we're making a life together...
+I love Owen, and we're making a life together...
 Don't look like that, you'll break my heart.
 I know you were hoping to get me back.
 I know you love me."
 She smiled.
 "I can't see you.
 Sooner or later I'd sleep with you, and then I couldn't face myself.
 I have to be faithful, I have to keep my promise, and I couldn't do that if...
 You're like an addiction.
 The only way to stop it is to stay away.
 I should have listened to you before it was too late, but I was young and I didn't know any better.
 The worst part is that I hurt you."
 She looked at him a long time, then said, "Goodbye.
 I'm always saying that to you, aren't I?
 Goodbye," and touched his cheek with the palm of her hand.
-"It has to be done this way.
+"This has to be done.
 You should have forgotten me a long time ago.
 I'm going to forget you.
 If you respect what I want to be, how I want to live, then you will never call, and never write.
 Please.
 We have to get on with our lives.
-That's all.
-I think I've said what needed to be said."
+That's all there is to say.
+It's simple, really."
 She smiled at him the way she would have smiled at anyone.
 "You should go now."
+She started to turn, then said, "Thank you for the album, and coming to check on me.
+You haven't changed.
+You're still generous and helpful, still the Wyatt who saved a hypothermic girl in the snow."
 She walked up the stairs, leaving him at the bottom.

 She left the two albums together, with a note sticking out of one, explaining that the broken one had been replaced with another.
-Wyatt was gone when she came down the stairs and put her things in her car.
+Wyatt was gone when she came down the stairs and stowed her case in the car.
 At home she let herself in and picked up the phone and called her husband at work.
 Gina answered.

 "I don't care if he is on the other line," she said.
-"This is his wife, and I'll talk to him right now...
+"This is his wife, and I will talk to him now...
 Owen, you have an hour to get home...
 If you don't, I'll be gone, and I won't come back...
 Good."

 She made her preparations and sat down to wait at the dining room table.
 When he came she indicated the chair across from her, and he sat.